HTattanBirch/bayes-factor-calculator/about.md

 runtime: shiny
 ---

+#### About Bayes factors

+Bayes factors are being increasingly used to assess how far a given set of data support one hypothesis over another.
+This online tool allows users to calculate Bayes factors from information available from standard statistical packages.
+It calculates Bayes factors in the case when users want to assess whether they have an effect within a specified range versus no effect.

+A common use of Bayes factors is to distinguish between evidence for no effect and lack of clear evidence for an effect.
+Classical statistics does not allow such a distinction but it is very common for researchers to claim 'no effect' or 'no evidence for an effect' based on not finding a statistically significant difference; this is wrong and should never be done.
+But you can calculate a Bayes factor to assess the level of support for the 'no effect' claim.

+***

 #### Creators
 This web app was created by Harry Tattan-Birch, with input from Jamie Brown, Robert West and Zoltan Dienes.
 Special thanks to Bence Palfi and Zoltan Dienes, who created the function used here to calculate Bayes factors (details below).